Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- The plan establishes specific professional goals, highlights the skills gaps that require attention as well as provides structure for self-improvement, gains recognition from senior management, and opens up opportunities for career progression.
+- The plan outlines specific professional goals, highlights the skills gaps that require attention while also providing a structure for self-improvement, receives acknowledgement from the top management, and increases opportunities for career progression.

-- The steps in establishing a career development plan involve the assessment of current skills and abilities, identifying long-term objectives and short-term goals, laying out an action plan, and finally implementing the plan through regular evaluation of progress.
+- The steps involved in creating a career development plan involve the assessment of current skills and abilities, determining long-term goals as well as short-term objectives, creating an action plan and implementing the plan through regular evaluation of performance.

 Why do you need to develop a career Development Plan?